 For instance, a laundress may ruin a favourite shirt and her employer asked her about it.
 In this case, she may smile.
 This does not mean that she thinks it is funny that she burned the shirt, but instead is submission to the fact.
 If the owner of the shirt loses his temper, she may keep smiling indicating politeness or patience with superiors.

 Because of this, foreigners should be very cautious in voicing their opinions.
-Perhaps you should be a little more delicate, more tolerant and restrain from being obstinate.
+Perhaps you should be a little more delicate, more tolerant, and restrain from being obstinate.

 Loud arguments or heated discussions are frowned upon and are seldom heard among the Vietnamese.
-Well-bred people are good in self-discipline.
+Well-bred people are good at self-discipline.
 It is best, therefore, for Americans or other foreigners to do their best to keep tempers in check, no matter what the circumstances, lest they be looked upon with disdain.

 Vietnamese seldom use a direct approach in their dealings.
 To do so indicates a lack of tact or delicacy.
 Directness is good in the Western world, but not in Vietnam.
 The Vietnamese do not like to say “no” and will often reply “yes” when the answer should be negative.
 This problem is further complicated by Americans posting negative questions such as, “It doesn’t look like it will rain today, does it?”
 The correct answer is often “Yes” by the Vietnamese.
 Westerners expect to hear “No”.
-Think it out and you will see that the Vietnamese is really correct.
+Think it out and you will see that the Vietnamese are really correct.